-Compact in size yet large of heart, Hospice of the North Coast provides an array of programs and service to the terminally ill, their families and the community.
+Compact in size yet large of heart, Hospice of the North Coast provides an array of programs and services to the terminally ill, their families and the community.

-We take pride in combining sophisticated clinical responses, pain management modalities and integrated therapies with old-fashioned hospice care and caring that supports body, mind and spirit.
+We take pride in combining sophisticated clinical responses, pain management modalities and integrated therapies with traditional hospice care and caring that supports body, mind and spirit.

 When you have questions, concerns, need help or simply someone to talk to, please ask for us.

 To provide compassionate personalized care to patients and families during the end-of-life transition.

 Hospice of the North Coast was established in 1980 to fill the need for comprehensive, compassionate hospice care in North County San Diego.
 The agency was reorganized as an independent agency, licensed by the State of California and certified by Medicare in 1989.
 Since then, Hospice of the North Coast has provided hospice services, counseling services, support and education to thousands of children, teens, adults and elderly within the North County Community.
 Hospice of the North Coast is a 501(c)(3) nonprofit agency, with administrative offices in the City of Carlsbad.
 In 2013, Hospice of the North Coast opened its doors to Pacifica House, the first-ever North County inpatient hospice house.

 Hospice philosophy respects the rights of patient and family.
 It offers the right to experience the highest quality of life possible:

 - The right to die with dignity, as dignity is perceived by the patient.